 - Complete 3 credit-hours in English Composition I, 3 credit-hours in English Composition II and 6 credit-hours in mathematics.
 All courses must be at the college level.
 All courses must be completed with a grade of C or better (2.00).

-- Complete 3 seminars or 1 conference.
+- Complete three seminars or one conference.

-- Complete the Conceptual Framework Survey – Level I and the Self-Rating Candidate Professional Disposition Instrument – Level 1 as part of the Introductory Education course.
+- Complete the Conceptual Framework Survey – Level I and the Self-Rating Candidate Professional Disposition Instrument – Level 1 as part of the introductory education course.

-- Have a professor complete the Candidate Professional Disposition Instrument–Level 2.
+- Have a professor complete the Candidate Professional Disposition Instrument – Level 2.

-- Have a person who has a professional relationship with the candidate complete the Candidate Professional Disposition Instrument–Level 2.
+- Have a person who has a professional relationship with the candidate complete the Candidate Professional Disposition Instrument – Level 2.

 Missing the Teacher Education Admission Window

 In some cases, the Teacher Education candidate may file the appeal form, Appeal to Extend the Admission Window by One Semester, which can be downloaded at the College of Education and Human Services website or found in the main office located on the second floor of the Keystone Education Center.